timstelzig/gRpcCalculator/README.md

 - Which datatypes should be supported, and what should the exact semantics be like (underflow, overflow, divide by zero, catastrophic cancellation, etc.)
-- Which common server application features are required, like authentication, authorization, reverse-proxy setup, https termination
+- Which common server application features are required, like authentication, authorization, reverse-proxy setup, load balancing, https termination
 - In which direction is the software expected to grow.
 E.g. more operations, more datatypes, more complex calculations, something else entirely